 About Homes for Rent in Durham, NC

-In 1898 John Merrick founded the North Carolina Mutual Life Insurance Company, the oldest and largest African-American owned life insurance company in America.
-M&F Bank, founded in 1907 was the strongest African-American owned bank in the US.
-Both were located in the neighborhood of Parrish Street which soon attracted more African-American owned businesses and was known throughout the country as “Black Wall Street.”
-In 1910 North Carolina Central University was founded by Dr. James E Shephard as the nations’ first publicly supported liberal arts college for African-Americans.
+In 1910, North Carolina Central University was founded by Dr. James E Shephard as the nation’s first publicly supported liberal arts college for African Americans.
 Sit-ins were pioneered in Durham.
 During the civil rights era, Reverend Martin Luther King, Jr., made five public appearances in Durham.
-The most dramatic was on February 16, 1960 at the Durham Woolworth’s in 1960.
+The most dramatic was on Feb.
+16, 1960, at the Durham Woolworths.
 The historic lunch counter is on display at North Carolina Central.

 Attractions and Activities